Crisis in Central America

 For those living in the Northern Triangle of Central America (NTCA), everyday life unfolds in the shadow of constant fear.
 In a geographical area that is already struggling to thrive amidst widespread economic and political instability, the threat of violence, intimidation, and extortion at the hands of the local mara or pandilleros (gangs) makes a challenging situation all the more desperate.

-Rampant violence in the countries of Guatemala, Honduras, and El Salvador—the three countries making up the Northern Triangle—has forced thousands to flee, seeking asylum in nearby countries such as Mexico and the United States, or even overseas.
+Rampant violence in the countries of Guatemala, Honduras, and El Salvador—the three countries making up the Northern Triangle within Central America—has forced thousands to flee, seeking asylum in nearby countries such as Mexico and the United States, or even overseas.

 Why are children fleeing Central America?